Culture

 Western culture, also referred to as Western civilization, European civilization, Occidental culture, or Western society, encompasses a diverse range of social norms, ethical values, traditional customs, belief systems, political structures, artifacts, and technologies developed in the Western world.
 The foundations of Western civilization can be traced back to the Greco-Roman civilization and the principles of Western Christianity.
 Societal contributions from Germanic peoples have significantly influenced it.

 During the Carolingian Renaissance of the 9th century, the idea of Europe as a cultural sphere emerged.
 It was not just a geographic term anymore.
-This new concept included most of the territories that practiced Western Christianity then.
+This new concept included most of the territories that practiced Western Christianity.
 However, from a Western European perspective, "Europe" did not encompass the regions where the Orthodox Church or Islam was the dominant religion until the 19th century.

 Themes of Western Culture